Shredmetal/llmtest/docs/reliability_testing/behavioral_testing_reliability.md

 LLM_TEMPERATURE=0.0
 LLM_MAX_TOKENS=4096
 LLM_MAX_RETRIES=2
-LLM_TIMEOUT=10.0 # Added for OpenAI in 0.1.0b5 using the underlying Langchain implementation
+LLM_TIMEOUT=10.0 # Added for OpenAI in 0.1.0b5 using the underlying Langchain implementation in dev branch
 ```
 The `semantic_assert_match` function (**Update**: Deprecated and replaced with identical `assert_behavioral_match`) also saw slight modification: